eBay/akutan/docs/kafka.md

 Twitter and Salesforce.
 Like Kafka, it uses ZooKeeper to maintain metadata about logs and coordinate changes to the storage servers.
-While not as popular as Kafka, BookKeeper may be more focused on use cases like Beam's.
+While not as popular as Kafka, BookKeeper may be more focused on use cases like Akutan's.
 One problem, however, is that the client library for BookKeeper embeds quite a lot of functionality, and we're not aware of support for non-Java languages.
-We would like to avoid having a proxy between Beam views and the log, yet we wouldn't want to restrict Beam to Java-only views.
+We would like to avoid having a proxy between Akutan views and the log, yet we wouldn't want to restrict Akutan to Java-only views.

 [CORFU](https://www.usenix.org/conference/nsdi12/technical-sessions/presentation/balakrishnan)